DIA-X

 2026

-Role / research & development, rapid prototyping, usability testing, UX
+Role / research & development, interaction design, 3D-printing, hardware-software integration

-The outcome is DIA-X, a portable prototype built around essential, tactile control.
-Compact enough to travel with and capable of generating sound on its own, it enables hands-on experimentation and extends into larger immersive performances.
+The outcome is DIA-X, a portable prototype designed for tactile control, featuring a dual-mode system that shifts between instinctive play and extended audiovisual performance.
+Compact enough to travel with and capable of generating sound on its own, it enables hands-on experimentation while scaling into larger immersive experiences.

-DIA-X is designed around a dual-mode experience, enabling users to transition between standalone exploration and networked audiovisual control.
+Designed around a dual-mode experience, DIA-X enables users to transition between standalone exploration and an extended network audiovisual control.

-In Extended mode, it enables users to control parameters in TouchDesigner via Open Sound Control (OSC).
+In Extended Mode, the same interface extends beyond standalone use, allowing users to control audiovisual systems in TouchDesigner and Ableton Live via Open Sound Control (OSC).

 Key Components: